brandondjango/FootballDataScraper/readme.md

 Latest drivers can be found here: https://googlechromelabs.github.io/chrome-for-testing/

-## Connect to Google postgres instance
+## Connecting to Google postgres instance

 If your postgres instance is hosted on Google Cloud, you'll need to add your IP address to Google Cloud SQL -> Connections -> Networking -> Authorized Networks